Lisa Rogal

 That me is knitting in the corner of the bookstore, silently judging all the meez who enter.

-That me longs for community, but doesn’t have the time, energy, clear communication, or conflict
+That me longs for community with other meez, but doesn’t have the time, energy, clear communication, or conflict resolution

 SECRET

 The undersides of my feet are dry.
-I’ve tried everything — coconut oil socks — something’s drying — out from inside — I walk — to the park and everyone is — there.
+I’ve tried everything — coconut oil, socks — something’s drying — out from inside — I walk — to the park and everyone is — there.
 I weave — in and out — of bodies.
 Still — pink trees!
-Pink trees sometimes — I think we live — in a paradise — secretly present in everyday life — dark secret beneath.
+Pink trees sometimes — we live — in a paradise — secretly present in everyday life — dark underside.
 Kids play on — mound of dirt.
-Everything smells like earth — it’s spring and everyone — is dying news says — or going to — soon the world is suffering — the sun is out — my shoes are off — my feet are warm — I watch the birds dip — a swarm
+Everything smells — like earth it’s spring and everyone — is dying news says — or going to — soon the world is suffering — the sun is out — my shoes are off my — feet are warm — I watch the birds dip — a swarm

 Lisa Rogal is a poet and educator living in Brooklyn, NY.
 She is the author of la belle indifference (Cuneiform Press), Feed Me Weird Things (Ugly Duckling Presse), Morning Ritual (United Artists Books), and The New Realities (Third Floor Apartment Press).
 Her writing has recently appeared in Copenhagen and Hurricane Review.
 She is co-editor of Long News Poetry & Poetics.